Once a Thief (1965 film)

-Once a Thief is a 1965 crime film directed by Ralph Nelson and starring Alain Delon, Ann-Margret, Van Heflin and Jack Palance.
+Once a Thief is a 1965 crime film directed by Ralph Nelson and starring Alain Delon, Ann-Margret, Van Heflin, Jack Palance, and Tony Musante in his film debut.
 It was written by Zekial Marko, based on his 1961 novel Scratch a Thief.
 The movie was known in France as Les tueurs de San Francisco.

 Nelson won the OCIC award at the 1965 San Sebastián International Film Festival for the film.
+The film was adapted in Telugu as Adrushtavanthulu.

 Plot

-Ex-convict Eddie Pedak (Delon) tries to lead a normal life in San Francisco with a loving wife Kristine (Ann-Margret), a daughter, and a steady job.
-Much to his chagrin, he also has a vengeful police detective (Heflin) and estranged brother (Palance) complicating his life.
+Ex-convict Eddie Pedak tries to lead a normal life in San Francisco with a loving wife Kristine, a daughter, and a steady job.
+Much to his chagrin, he also has a vengeful police detective and estranged brother complicating his life.

 The detective, Mike Vido, remains bitter over being shot six years ago during an unsolved robbery.
 Despite only having seen the shooter's eyes, he is sure that it was Eddie.
 Since Eddie's release from prison, Vido has harassed him and gotten him fired from numerous jobs.
 When a shopkeeper is killed in a robbery, he is convinced it is again Eddie, but the witness insists otherwise.
 Eddie nonetheless loses his job because of the arrest.

 Meanwhile, Eddie's brother Walter, head of a criminal gang, attempts to recruit him for a final heist, offering him $50,000 for one night's work.
 Eddie refuses, but he is unable to secure another job or collect unemployment, prompting Kristine to begin working as a waitress.
 Walter drops by and informs him that Kristine's job is really at a sleazy nightclub, where Eddie finds her, to his fury.
 Eddie then agrees to participate in the heist, and it is revealed why Walter has been so persistent about Eddie's participation: they plan to rob his former employer, and his inside knowledge of the company is vital to the robbery.
 It becomes evident that Sargatanas and Shoenstein, other members of Walter's gang, framed Eddie for the shopkeeper's murder, and mistrust grows.
 After doing his own investigating, Vido approaches Eddie and tells him he knows that he was framed for the murder.
 He gives Eddie the chance to come clean before the heist, but Eddie turns him down.

 The thieves get away with $1 million in platinum.
 After Sargatanas kills another member of the gang, Eddie and Walter take off with the loot and hide in a truck.
 Sargatanas and Shoenstein find and kill Walter, and abduct Eddie's daughter in order to trade her for the platinum.